STEllAR-GROUP/tutorials/hlrs2019/session4/README.md

 ## Goals

 * (Optional: build HPX)
-* Configure project with HPX
+* Configure tutorial examples with HPX
+* (Optional: configure your own project with HPX)
-* Very basic to intermediate exercises (fill in the gaps)
+* Very basic to intermediate exercises
+* Ask all the questions you didn't get to ask yet

 ---
 ## Using Hazelhen for the course